Stress from studies, competition, social media, job prospects, and climate change, among so many other things.

 Use Social Media

-Advantage of this activity: By consistently sharing meaningful content, you can create your own sphere of influence.
+Advantage of this activity: By consistently reading and sharing meaningful content, you can enhance your environmental knowledge and create your own sphere of influence.

 You can also use mobile apps and software products that help in creating content pieces related to the environment and sustainability – like images, infographics, social media posts, videos, pdf files, etc. While creating these content pieces, care should be taken to include the source of the information.